qwertie/learn-react/docs/tutorial-5.md

 1. Click the "Clone or download" button and choose "Download ZIP" on that page.
 2. Unzip the master.zip file that you downloaded
 3. Go into the `react-examples` folder inside the unzipped folder
-4. Go into `1-RandomFacts` subfolder
-5. Run `run.cmd` to serve the example from Parcel.
+4. Run `run-examples.cmd` to serve the example from Parcel.
 6. Visit `127.0.0.1:1234` or whatever address Parcel says the server is using.

 Now that our CSS is set up, here is the React code that will generate the page: